-Timer 2 is a 16-bit Timer/Counter which can operate either as a timer or an event counter, as selected by C/T2 in T2CON register.
-Timer 2 has four operating modes: Capture, Auto-Reload (up or down counting), Baud Rate Generator and Programmable Clock-Out, which are selected by bits in the T2CON, T2MOD and T2MOD1 registers.
+Timer 2 is a 16-bit Timer/Counter which can operate either as a timer or an event counter, as selected by T2CKS, T2X12 and C/T2.
+Timer 2 has serval operating modes: Capture, Auto-Reload (up counting), 8-bit PWM, Baud Rate Generator and Programmable Clock-Out, which are selected by bits in the T2CON, T2MOD and T2MOD1 registers.